airtai/nbdev-mkdocs/README.md

 ## Workflow

-A typical development workflow for making changes to an existing nbdev project looks like:
+A typical development workflow in a nbdev project looks like:

-1. Developer makes changes and then run `nbdev_prepare`.
+1. Developer makes changes and then runs `nbdev_prepare` to build Python module and run tests.
 2. Runs `nbdev_preview` to see a local preview of the documentation.
 3. Reviews the changes, then git add, git commit, and git push.